How to Get the Coaching or Consulting You Need to Run a Successful Interior Design Business

 First stop: bookkeeper!
 They’ll often offer a clean up service to get your books in order, and will help you set up a chart accounts so you can gather accurate information.

-If you have your financial software set up to give you good data by running accurate financial reports, and you are struggling to analyze those results and get clarity on how to proceed, a business operations consultant is likely the next step! (like Dakota Design Company!).
+If you have your financial software set up to give you good data by running accurate financial reports, and you are struggling to analyze those results and get clarity on how to proceed, or struggle to be profitable, a business operations consultant is likely the next step. (that’s what I do!)

 I also suggest you read this post, If You Think Your Interior Design Business Is Broken, Here’s What to Fix.